 So more months went by without choosing a smoker.
 I kept coming back to the Pit Barrel Cooker watching more videos and trying to get over the idea of a barrel instead of a pit.
 I finally decided to pull the trigger on the PBC after my upcoming birthday.

 Apparently my family had been paying attention as I watched who knows how many hours of barrel cooking videos.
 They ordered the PBC for my birthday.
 A few days later I smoked my first brisket ever.
 I was hooked.
 The Pit Barrel Cooker has turned out to be the perfect choice for me to get started on.
-I couldn’t ask for a simpler cooker to learn the craft of smoked meats.Shop the Classic Pit Barrel Cooker!
-The only Outdoor Cooker you’ll ever need!
+I couldn’t ask for a simpler cooker to learn the craft of smoked meats.This is the best selling Vertical Cooker on the market!

 If you are wondering where BBQ Bark came from it stems from my love of a good bark or char on my BBQ.
 If it comes off a grill or out of a smoker I expect a good bark on my cue so it’s only natural that my persona reflects that.